hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 # Key Management

-All Kryptonite for Kafka modules support four ways to source the required key material.
+All Kryptonite for Kafka modules support five ways to source the required key material.
 You can define this by means of the `key_source` configuration parameter.
 The right choice primarly depends on your security posture and preferred operational model.

 ---